 New Sudan People’s Liberation Movement-North head El Hilu calls for unity

-In his first speech after his election as president of the Sudan People’s Liberation Movement-North (SPLM-N) Abdel Aziz El Hilu has announced his commitment to the unity of the Movement, and called for focusing on the factors of unity and rejecting the causes of disagreement.
+In his first speech after his election as president of the Sudan People’s Liberation Movement-North (SPLM-N) faction in South Kordofan, Abdelaziz El Hilu has announced his commitment to the unity of the Movement, and called for focusing on the factors of unity and rejecting the causes of disagreement.

 He praised the Extraordinary General Conference, held in Kauda in the Nuba Mountains of South Kordofan, which lasted from Sunday until Thursday, for recognition of the right of self-determination as a human and legal right for people.